jflex-de/jflex/tex/porting-and-parsers.md

 The syntax and semantics of regular expressions in flex are pretty much the same as in JFlex.
 Some attention is needed for escape sequences present in flex (such as `\a`) that are not supported in JFlex.
-These escape sequences should be transformed into their octal or hexadecimal equivalent.
+These escape sequences should be transformed into their unicode equivalent.

 ### Character Classes